Doing an internship for credit as part of your Université Laval study program

 Under Canadian immigration rules, student internships, even when unpaid, are considered work and require a work permit.

-You do not need a work permit to do an internship if your internship falls within the right-to-work limits of your study permit and if you meet all the following conditions:
+If your internship falls within the right-to-work limits of your study permit and you meet all the following conditions, you do not need a work permit to do the internship:

 - You meet all the right-to-work conditions for people with a study permit.